erhankur/STM32F769I-DISCO/MicroSpeech-TinyML/README.md

     tensorflow/lite/micro/tools/make/gen/mbed_cortex-m4/prj/micro_speech/mbed

-This directory contains all of the example’s dependencies structured in the correct way for Mbed to be able to build it.
+This directory contains all of the example’s dependencies structured in the correct way for Mbed to be able to build it
 ## STEP 4
 ## Download the dependencies
 First, change into the directory so that you can run some commands in there from mbed-cli